MarieeCzy/METAR-Data-Engineering-and-Machine-Learning-Project/terraform/README.md

 - `project`: The ID of the Google Cloud Platform project where the service accounts will be created.

-- `accounts`: A list of strings representing the name of the service accounts to be created.
+- `accounts`: The map of strings representing the name of the service accounts and role to be created.
 These names will be appended with `-service-acc`.

 - `role`: The role to be granted to the service accounts.
 The role must be in the format `roles/ROLE_NAME`.